sivasankar0097/April-Assesments/PSET-2/README.md

 ## Tasks

 - First check whether the substring is present inside the string.
+(Please try this without using `in` operator).
 - Write a line of code such that it returns the substring from string.